JaredBurck/kubernetes-network-policy-recipes/README.md

+# OpenShift Network Policy Recipes

 ![You can get stuff like this](img/1.gif)
 _You can get stuff like this with Network Policies..._

-# OpenShift Network Policy Recipes
+## Overview

+This repository consists of two branches:

+1. `ocp4-recipes` branch is based on and updated from the `upstream-k8s-recipes` branch but with OpenShift examples, use cases, and scenarios.
+2. `upstream-k8s-recipes` branch tracks the upstream (forked) repository for any changes and updates.
+Kubernetes & GKE are used in these examples.

-This repository contains various use cases of Kubernetes [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) and sample YAML files to leverage in your setup.
-If you ever wondered how to drop/restrict traffic to applications running on Kubernetes, read on.
+This repository contains various use cases of Kubernetes [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) and sample YAML files to leverage in your OpenShift cluster.
+If you have ever wondered how to drop/restrict traffic to applications running on OpenShift, read on.

-Easiest way to try out Network Policies is to create a new [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) cluster.
-Applying Network Policies on your existing cluster can disrupt the networking.
-At the time of writing, most cloud providers do not provide built-in network policy support.
+Easiest way to try out Network Policies is to create a new [Red Hat OpenShift 4](https://www.openshift.com/try) cluster.
+Applying Network
+Policies on your existing cluster can disrupt the networking.

-If you are not familiar with Network Policies at all, I recommend reading my [Securing Kubernetes Cluster Networking](https://ahmet.im/blog/kubernetes-network-policy/) article first.
+If you are just getting started with Network Policies and are looking to learn more, I highly recommend reading Ahmet Alp Balkan's ([@ahmetb](https://twitter.com/ahmetb))
+[Securing Kubernetes Cluster Networking](https://ahmet.im/blog/kubernetes-network-policy/) article first.